veselinovicst/simple-file-encryption/README.md

 This key should not be stored only in memory and should exist as long as the files which are encrypted using it exist.
 2. Similarly, in the real case scenario, the system should not use a file system of a host as a primary storage.
 3. The encryption/decryption key should be unique per file.
+4. The encryption and upload (download and decryption) are currently run as separate operations.
+In order to achieve best performances these two operations could be merged into one operation, hence once chunk of the file is encrypted it is automatically sent to the server.
+5. The API offered by the separate library should be synchronized.
+This is a good spot to use Singleton or Factory design pattern.
-4. The current implementation uses file names as identificators, instead it should use file ids.
+6. The current implementation uses file names as identificators, instead it should use file ids.
-5. Exception handling should be improved.
+7. Exception handling should be improved.
-6. Java documentation and logging should be added.
+8. Java documentation and logging should be added.